-This is where the heat travels through the shelf, into the baking tray/dish and then on into the food.
+This is where the heat travels through the shelf, into the baking tray/dish, and then into the food.

 This is where the air within the oven is heated and travels over and through the food.
-It is particularly important in a fan assisted oven and is the reason these cook foods faster.
-It is this last method which may not work properly if the bird is stuffed.
+It is essential in a fan assisted oven and is why these cook foods faster.
+This last method may not work correctly if the bird is stuffed.

 It is advised that birds are cooked unstuffed, with any stuffing cooked in a separate tray or dish.
 Do not allow hot food to sit out at room temperature for long periods.
 Cool it and put your leftovers in the fridge or freezer within 1-2 hours.